axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb">If they don&rsquo;t throw us in jail first.</p>
  <p class="_speakera"></p>

- <p class="_speakera"><span id="_speakera">So, now I can&hellip; oh, I see, I press this button.
+ <p><span id="_speakera">So, now I can&hellip; oh, I see, I press this button.
 And it ejaculates stars every time I do.</span> David laughed full throat.
 Then he stoped laughing and looked down for a bit.
 Finally, he looked up, and said, <span id="_speakerac">This is going to change everything.</span></p>

 {% include related.html %}